The Word of the Day: Despair

 Then we got some sandwiches at some rando sandwich place, took them back to the hotel, and ate.
 Rando Paris sandwiches are pretty good – though I did end up having a legit terrible sandwich the next day.
 We then went over to the Eiffel Tower, walked up to the 2nd observation deck (damn, that’s a lotta stairs) and hung around for a while.
 Great view.
 On the way back, since the Metro took us right by the Arc de Triomphe, we jumped out, took some photos, and kept going.

-it’s a normal museum.
+Day 2, we walked over to the Musee de Orsay, which had a big impressionist exhibition.
+The Orsay is a really nice space – a big converted old train station, and so there’s a ton of light, the architecture is interesting, but… it’s a normal museum.
 To me, when I go to the Louvre, it puts everything into incredible context.
 This exhibit did a pretty good job talking about the context of the impressionists, the initial shows they did to carve out space for themselves, etc. – the exhibit was about a specific show – Paris 1874 – and so there was a lot of detail about it.
 But there’s still something missing for me in its organization, and it didn’t grab me the way a lot of stuff in the Louvre does.
 But that shouldn’t be surprising.
 We got to see some Van Goghs (one of my favorites), which is great because his art looks really different in person than it does in photos, because of the texture of his paintings.

 We got some really unimpressive lunch at a stall across from the Louvre – Eric Kayser (or something similar) – a genuinely awful tomato/mozzarella sandwich on what felt like raw olive baguette, and a very memorable “fruit salad” drenched in a cloying syrup that seems to have dissolved most of the fruit.
 Bizarre.
 Probably the worst food I’ve had in all of Paris?

-We grabbed dinner at CrĂȘperie St. Honore, which was rated sort of mid, but we were exhausted by then so close mid was better than 20 minute walk great.
+We grabbed dinner at Crêperie St. Honore, which was rated sort of mid, but we were exhausted by then so close mid was better than 20 minute walk great.
 And it turned out the food was delicious.
 I got a chicken and mushroom stuffed crepe – the crepe was a kind of buckwheat batter that cooked up with a lacy crispness that gave way to a really pleasant chew.
 The flavors were subtle, but nicely balanced, and I felt like there wasn’t anything more I wanted out of the food.
 Service was great.
 Only downside was a drunk apparently homeless guy who was getting a little aggro nearby.

 The last full day, we took a guided tour in the Louvre, which was excellent.
 The guide gave a TON of context for things, showed us some of the areas that describe the history of the museum (previously a fort, and a palace), and then walked through a bunch of sculpture, adding context and detail that I certainly don’t have access to, which made it much easier to understand why various pieces were there, and what kinds of things to look for to understand other works.
 Sort of the “language” of the sculpture – how to identify who the gods being sculpted were, why they were posed in a particular way – stuff like that.
 Very cool.
 Same thing for a lot of early religious art.